Overview

 How Organizations let multiple SikkerKey users collaborate inside a single vault.

 An organization is a vault that accepts more than one human user.
-Invite people you work with, assign each a permission template, and every action they take is attributed to them in the audit log.
+Invite people you work with, give each a role that says what they can manage and which projects they can reach, and every action they take is attributed to them in the audit log.
 The vault, its projects, secrets, and machines stay exactly where they are.
 What changes is who can act on them and what they can do.

 Every SikkerKey account starts as a personal vault.
 Owners convert their vault to an organization when they want others to share access.
 The conversion is one-way: once a vault is an organization, it stays an organization.
 There is no equivalent rollback.